-- 23. The board of directors shall have overall responsibility for the regulated financial institution, including approving and overseeing the implementation of the institution's strategic objectives, risk strategy, corporate governance and corporate values.
-The board shall be responsible for appointing providing oversight of senior management.
-These responsibilities should be set out in the formal charter of the board. - 24.
-The board shall ensure that a well structured and rigorous selection system is in place for the appointment of key management personnel of the regulated financial institution.
+- 10. The Boards shall have overall responsibility for the Regulated Financial Institution, including approving and overseeing the implementation of the strategic objectives, risk strategy, corporate governance and corporate values.
+The Board shall be responsible for appointing and providing oversight of Senior Management.
+These responsibilities should be set out in the formal charter of the Board. - 11.
+The Board shall ensure that a well-structured and rigorous selection system is in place for the appointment of Key Management Personnel of the Regulated Financial Institution.